matychanneko/Mood-Based-Playlist/Deployment_tutorial.md

 ## 1. Deploying with Ngrok (Google Colab / Local)

-Ngrok allows you to expose your local or notebook-based Streamlit app to the internet through a temporary public URL — ideal for testing or demos.
+Ngrok allows you to expose your local or notebook-based Streamlit app to the internet through a temporary public URL, ideal for testing or demos.

 ### Requirements
 - Google Colab or local Jupyter Notebook